 Roman Protopopov found inspiration in a wedge of lime for his latest interior design: Silence

-Roman Protopopov’s project Silence is a sophisticated, monotone interior design that plays warm and cold materials off against each other.
+Silence creates an industrial-style interior design using a limited colour palette that embodies calmness and simplicity.
+Roman Protopopov’s project is a sophisticated, monotone interior design that plays warm and cold materials off against each other.
 Spatial design is explored through the use of textures, colours, and shapes to achieve a contemporary look and feel.